vedant-916/face_animation/README.md

 You can use demo.py to run the model on your own data after training your own model

 The result will be stored in ```result.mp4```.
-The driving videos and source images should be cropped before it can be used in our method.
-To obtain some semi-automatic crop suggestions you can use ```python crop-video.py --inp some_youtube_video.mp4```.
-It will generate commands for crops using ffmpeg.
+The driving videos and source images should be cropped before being used